 Will you need upper jaw, lower jaw, or both?

 I like to break this down into three levels:

 Level 1: If you have sufficient bone in your jaw, you are part of 80 to 85% of patients who will need minimal implant surgery, thus less cost.

-Level 2: if you have sufficient bone but substantially-sized upper sinuses, then you are part of the 5 to 10% of patients who will require advanced implant surgery, which will impact the cost.
+Level 2: if you have sufficient bone but substantially sized upper sinuses, you are part of the 5 to 10% of patients who will require advanced implant surgery, impacting the cost.

-Level 3: If you do not have sufficient bone for dental implants, then you are part of about 3 to 5% of patients who need extensive implant surgery, which will impact the cost.
+Level 3: If you do not have sufficient bone for dental implants, you are part of about 3 to 5% of patients who need extensive implant surgery, impacting the cost.